jeremy-davis-sonarsource/duck-points/README.md

  - A `d` is a `duck`
  - Anything else generates a duck as well.

- After the change, commit directly to master, and save the cast URL again.
+ After the change, commit directly to master, and save the cast URL again (visit castor.local).